tobiasmoe/passec/README.md

 Please keep in mind that you need to eventually restart your PC and Active Directory in order for the module to work.

-# If you wan't to download it locally instead of using the API version
+### If you wan't to download it locally instead of using the API version
 ```
 class { '::passec':
-   domain_name => 'borg.trek',
+   domain_name => 'YourDomainName',
    api         => false,
 }
 ```

-# If you want to add additional values to the registry key for the API version
+### If you want to add additional values to the registry key for the API version
 ```
 class { '::passec':
    registry_values_api  => ['PwnedPasswordsDLL-API', 'rassfm', 'scecli'],
-   domain_name          => 'borg.trek',
+   domain_name          => 'YourDomainName',
 }
 ```
 Please keep in mind that you need to always include the "PwnedPasswordsDLL-API" to the registry_values_api for the module to work.

-# If you want to add additional values to the registry key for the local version
+### If you want to add additional values to the registry key for the local version
 ```
 class { '::passec':
    registry_values => ['PwnedPasswordsDLL', 'rassfm', 'scecli'],
-   domain_name     => 'borg.trek',
+   domain_name     => 'YourDomainName',
 }
 ```

-# Most advanced use of the module
+### Most advanced use of the module
 ```
 class { '::passec':
    registry_values => ['PwnedPasswordsDLL', 'rassfm', 'scecli'],
-   domain_name     => 'borg.trek',
+   domain_name     => 'YourDomainName',
    reboot          => false,
    restartadds     => false,
    api             => false,